-Kate Dannals, LCPC-Catholic Charities School Consultant, serves the role of the school counselor.
+Ms. Kate Dannals serves the role of the school counselor.
 She is at Our Lady of Hope/St. Luke School School to work with students, faculty, staff and families each Wednesday.
 She meets the children individually, in small groups, and as a class.
 She also serves on the Student Advisory Team to help identify and address the needs of children with potential learning differences.

-As part of Catholic Charities School Consultation program, the school consultant at Our Lady of Hope/St. Luke School provides services to enhance students’ overall learning and growth academically, socially and emotionally.
+The school counselor at Our Lady of Hope/St. Luke School provides services to enhance students’ overall learning and growth academically, socially and emotionally.

 Services include individual supportive counseling, small issue-oriented groups, classroom presentations, new student lunch bunches, consultation with staff, participation in outside team meetings, referrals for specialized services in the community and collaboration with mental health providers.